danielawde9/fullstack-bootcamp/React/Exercise/Readme.md

 # Arrow Functions
 Arrow functions in JavaScript provide a concise syntax for defining functions and also lexically bind the this value.

-# Easy exercise: Convert the following function declaration to an arrow function
+# ## easy exercise: Convert the following function declaration to an arrow function

 ```javascript